-The process of making sacred imaginary space is simultaneously and continuously constructed using social space, such as ritual activities and time inadvertently planned.
-Moreover, this space can be called a fuzzy space with a dynamic shape depending on the actors, like the Keraton people.
+The process of making sacred imaginary space is simultaneously and continuously constructed using social space such as ritual activities and time inadvertently planned.
+Moreover, this space can be called a fuzzy space with a dynamic shape depending on the actors like the Keraton people.
 It is important to note the space formed through their spiritual journey is expected to remain as long as their faith does not diminish or change.

 The M(a)uludan ritual tradition in Keraton Kanoman is one of the vital national assets to be preserved.
-The sustenance of this cultural landscape means maintaining the national heritage for the next generation.
-Therefore, it is important to ensure the continuity of the Keraton Kanoman tradition, especially the m(a)uludan ritual, to maintain the ancestors' cultural heritage.
+The sustenance of this cultural landscape means indicates the maintenance of the national heritage for the next generation.
+Therefore, it is important to ensure the continuity of the Keraton Kanoman tradition, especially the m(a)uludan ritual, to maintain the cultural heritage of the ancestors.